DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

     E --> F(0.1);`
 ```

-What is important is that the reward model produces big numbers for text we approve of and small values for text we would rather not see again.
+It is important that the reward model produces big numbers for text we approve of and small values for text we would rather not see again.

 Returning to our puppy training metaphor: A reward model is like a dog trainer.
 They train the puppy on your behalf.
-And you trust your dog trainer.
+And you trust your dog trainer to do this well.
-Surely they will not reward the puppy for ripping apart couches?
+They will not reward the puppy for ripping apart couches, right?
-Similarly, we want trustworthy LLM reward models.
+Similarly, we want to use the right LLM reward models.
-Models that reward the generation of text that is consistent with things you value.
+Reward models that reward generated text that is consistent with things you value.

 ## Sensitivities of reward models
 In my home, dogs are not allowed on the couch.
 We can say that my puppy rewarding protocol is *sensitive* to the principle: *"Dogs are not allowed on the couch"*.

-Some dog trainers are, however, utterly *insensitive* to this principle, with no couch , bed or bathroom forbidden to their furry friends.
+Some dog trainers are, however, shamelessly *insensitive* to this principle, with no couch , bed or bathroom forbidden to their furry friends.

-So, this post is about hiring the dog trainer for you.
+This post is about ensuring you hire the right dog trainer for you.
-Or, in LLM terms, this post is about measuring if the reward model you intend on using is sensitive to the principles you value.
+Or, in LLM terms, this post is about measuring if the reward model you plan on using is sensitive to the principles you value.

 ### Constitutional principles of LLM's
+[Constitutional AI](https://www.anthropic.com/news/claudes-constitution) is a special flavour of RLHF that relies on AI feedback, rather than human feedback for building reward models.
+This post is not about constitutional AI.

 A key component  required for RLHF process is the preference model[^reward_model] (PM).

-[^reward_model]: The preference model is also known as the reward model.